 We are now accepting nominations to honor refugee community leaders!

-To nominate a community leader, please send the individual’s name, contact information, and a short summary of the work they do in the community to Saida at firstname.lastname@example.org
+To nominate a community leader, please send the individual’s name, contact information, and a short summary of the work they do in relation to the one of the three awards in the community to Saida at email@example.com

 Previous honored community leaders: